 Facing criminal penalties and a devastating loss of essential medical care for their children, Alabama parents, medical providers, and Rev. Eknes-Tucker of Pilgrim UCC Church in Birmingham are asking a federal court to block a law criminalizing well-established medical care for transgender youth from taking effect.

-A hearing on plaintiffs motion for a temporary restraining order and preliminary injunction is taking place May 5, 2022 in Montgomery.
+A hearing on plaintiffs motion for a temporary restraining order and preliminary injunction took place on May 5, 2022 in Montgomery.
 Days later, a federal judge halted the law from being enforced while the lawsuit continued.

 The law, SB 184, punishes parents and their children’s doctors for providing – or even suggesting – well-established essential medical care for their transgender children.
 The punishment can include up to 10 years in prison.